hamdaankhalidroot/LeftOverDesignProcess/FunctionalityRequirements.md

 # Auth&Auth

 ## Providers
-- Signup
-- Login (after approved by us)
-- Logout
+- Register (the credentials for this creates first Provider Employee with admin checked as true)
+- ^ Then wait till we approve Provider to use credentials to signin

 ## Provider Employees
-- Signup (With Valid OTP from Provider)
+- Signup (With Valid OTP from Providers Admin)
 - Login (after approved by us)
 - Logout